 If this is your first time homeschooling or if you’re new to homeschooling in West Palm Beach, Time4Learning recommends visiting the Florida Department of Education website for information and specifics on the legal requirements for homeschooling in Florida.

-Time4Learning recommends FPEA (Florida Parent Educators Association)as a great Florida homeschool resource.
+Time4Learning recommends FPEA (Florida Parent Educators Association) as a great Florida homeschool resource.
 The FPEA serves thousands of homeschooling families in Florida, delivering a wealth of support, guidance and information to both new and longtime home educators.
-The Florida Parent-Educators Association exists solely to serve homeschooling families in Florida.
 It executes that mission through support for the legal right to homeschool, local school board education and interaction, support group networking, a state convention, local conferences and events, informative communications, and individual encouragement.